abhishek-kumar-code/Redfish_Public/Specification.md

 After the operation has been completed, the service shall update the TaskState with the appropriate value.
 The values indicating that a task has been completed are defined in the Task schema.

-After the operation has beem completed, the Task Monitor shall return the appropriate status code (such as, but not limited to, OK [200](#status-200) for most operations, Created [201](#status-201) for POST to create a resource) and include the headers and response body of the initial operation, as if it had been completed synchronously.
+After the operation has been completed, the Task Monitor shall return the appropriate status code (such as, but not limited to, OK [200](#status-200) for most operations, Created [201](#status-201) for POST to create a resource) and include the headers and response body of the initial operation, as if it had been completed synchronously.
 If the initial operation resulted in an error, the body of the response shall contain an [Error Response](#error-responses).

 The service may return a status code of [410](#status-410) (Gone) or [404](#status-404) (Not Found) if the operation has been completed and the service has already deleted the task.
 This can occur if the client waits too long to read the Task Monitor.